Thursday, August 11, 2016

 Thursday, August 4, 2016

 Frances Hardinge's novels have all featured underage heroines who get things done through grit, bravery and smarts.
 So far, so normal.
-What sets Hardinge apart (far apart) from others in her field is her rich, inventive prose, and you can read my gushing praise of her writing here and here.
+What sets Hardinge apart (far apart) from others in her field is her rich, inventive prose.
 In The Lie Tree she tries something a bit different.
 Whereas her previous novels were firmly and fully in the fantasy wing of the YA building, this one has is more grounded in reality.
 But not entirely.